Listen180/Realestate-Rent-Analysis/README.md

 # Realestate-Rent-Analysis

 ## Note
-Make sure that the main folder's name is 'Project1', and you have an empty 'data' folder under this main folder.
+* Make sure that the main folder's name is 'Project1';
+* Make sure you have 'data' folder under the main folder;
+* Make sure you have 'data_in' folder under the main folder;

 ## Python fiel Excution Order
 * 1st: